 Book this guided day trip from Paris to Mont Saint-Michel.
 Discover the attractions with your guide before heading to Mont-Saint-Michel Abbey.
 After that, take some time to explore on your own.

 Take a private carriage from Paris to the island of Mont Saint Michel.
 Listen as your guide tells you stories about the abbey’s history.

-On an orientation trip, follow your guide to explore the most important monuments, including the mountaintop Abbey of Mont Saint Michel.
+On an orientation trip, follow your guide to explore the most crucial monuments, including the mountaintop Abbey of Mont Saint Michel.
 Spend a few hours exploring the abbey.
-Or you can soak in the splendor of its interior and meander through the charming streets.
+Or you can soak in the splendor of its interior and meander through the beautiful avenues.

 Lunch selections range from primitive beef dining rooms to upscale eateries.
 And it has bay-view terraces that specialize in seafood.
 Visit one of Mont Saint Michel’s creperies and pair galettes (buckwheat pancakes) with Normandy cider.